Nanayaw130/simple_shell/README.md

 ***
 # Description
-This is a simple UNIX command interpreter and is written in C language.It is a milestone project for sprint 1 at ALX Africa
+This is a simple UNIX command interpreter and is written in C language.It is a milestone project for sprint 1 at ALX Africa.

 ***
 # Installation